morjep/landingpage/readme.md

 To use it just start adding content to the HTML file.
 For different layouts change the CSS file.
 For different dynamic behaviour change the JavaScript file.

+## Credits

+Project is based on a Udacity template as part of the Front End Web Developer nano-degree.